nondejus/AwesomeUnityCommunity/README.md

 * [Marching Cubes On The GPU](https://github.com/Scrawk/Marching-Cubes-On-The-GPU "") - A implementation of the marching cubes algorithm on the GPU in Unity.
 * [Advanced Algorithms](https://github.com/justcoding121/Advanced-Algorithms "") - 100+ algorithms & data structures generically implemented in C#.
 * [Unity Delaunay](https://github.com/OskarSigvardsson/unity-delaunay) - A Delaunay/Voronoi library for Unity, and a simple destruction effect. (#LIBRARIES)
-* [UnityOctree](https://github.com/Unity-Technologies/UnityOctree) - A dynamic, loose octree implementation for Unity written in C#.
+* [UnityOctree (Official)](https://github.com/Unity-Technologies/UnityOctree) - A dynamic, loose octree implementation for Unity written in C#.
+* [UnityOctree](https://github.com/Nition/UnityOctree) - Same as the previous resource.
 * [Ring Buffer](https://bitbucket.org/sirgru/ring_buffer) - This is a very simple implementation of a RingBuffer<T>, without any excessive API and without thread safety.
 It presumes usage of value-type elements.
 * [Unity-LineSegmentsIntersection](https://github.com/setchi/Unity-LineSegmentsIntersection "") - Line segments intersection for Unity.